aaytorr/social-paradise-sqli/README.md

 ### 📌 Notes

 - **Maintenance Page**: If you encounter a maintenance page, the password is "speaknow13".
-A nod to Taylor Swift's album "Speak Now".
-Don't forget to stream "Speak Now - Taylor's Version"! 🎶
+(A nod to Taylor Swift's album "Speak Now".
+Don't forget to stream "Speak Now (Taylor's Version)"! 🎶)
 - **Admin Account**: The default admin account is "Isaac".
 If you're unable to access it, simply create a new account and copy its password hash to the "Isaac" account using phpMyAdmin or your preferred database management tool.
 This is a workaround due to the project's incomplete state, especially regarding the permission system which originally used usernames for certain permissions.